 Warm Chia Pudding from Nutrition in the Kitch

 Chia seeds are a great low-FODMAP option and this chia seed pudding is no exception.
-While fruits contain FODMAPS, certain fruits including banana and berries in small amounts are fine.
+Low fodmap fruits- While fruits contain FODMAPS, certain fresh fruit including bananas and berries in small amounts are fine.

 Chocolate Dipped Figs from Fun Without Fodmaps

-These sweet and fibre-filled figs make a great low-FODMAP snack or treat option to enjoy when a sweet craving hits!
+These sweet and fibre-filled dark chocolate figs make great low-FODMAP snack ideas or treat options to enjoy when a sweet craving hits!

 Healthy Homemade Oven-Baked French Fries from Nutrition in the Kitch

 These crunchy baked French fries are so delicious and will work great for a tasty low-FODMAP snack, in fact, they might even become your favorite low fodmap snacks.
 Simply omit the garlic and onion powder from this recipe!

 Low Fodmap Banana Bread from A Little Bit Yummy

 If you are craving banana bread give this recipe a try!
-For a healthier version swap the brown and white sugar for coconut palm sugar.
+For a healthier version of these sweet snacks, swap the brown and white sugar for coconut palm sugar.

 Mediterranean Tuna Lettuce Cups from Killing Thyme

-This wonderful combination of tuna, olive oil, olive, veggies, and lettuce is a great snack option!
+This wonderful combination of tuna salad, olive oil, olive, veggies, and lettuce is a great snack option!
 Simply omit the red onion to keep this low-FODMAP friendly.
-Onions are a high FODMAP food (excluding green onion/scallions) so we don’t want added onion.
+Onions are high FODMAP foods (excluding green onion/scallions) so we don’t want added onion.

 Chocolate Chia Mousse from Downshiftology